Skip to main content

 }

-In the test, we register a product, create a new customer order, and assert that the events have been created properly.
+In the test, we register a product, create a new customer order, and assert that the events have been created correctly.
 It should now be possible to run the tests and get the following output:

-$ chr test
+chr test

 Running tests for chain: order-chain